Wacky-Mole/WackysDatabase/README.md

 <!-- ![WackysDatabase](https://wackymole.com/hosts/lightblue%20Sword.webp) ![WackysDatabase](https://wackymole.com/hosts/1825-1648309710-715635595.png) ![WackysDatabase](https://wackymole.com/hosts/orangeish%20bow.jpg) -->
 Description

-WackysDatabase, or Wackydb, allows you to modify and customize items, pieces, recipes, and effects in Valheim without coding.
+WackysDatabase, or Wackydb, allows you to modify and customize items, pieces, recipes, effects, materials and creatures in Valheim without coding.
 With this mod, you can clone items, change their colors, create new items, and even translate language.
 It offers a wide range of possibilities for customization.

 YML Knowledge